bujosa/alkalurops/README.md

 # alkalurops

-This is a simple smart contract in solidity, is just for university tesis US
+This is a simple smart contract in solidity, is just for university tesis US (Universidad de Sevilla).